Providers and Community Partners

 Why home visiting?

-Family Support Specialists come to the home or another place the families chooses and will conduct activities during the visit that could include:
+Family Support Specialists come to the home or at another location of the family's choosing and will conduct activities during the visit that could include:

-New reporting protocols have recently been implemented to help Family Support Specialists keep primary care providers informed.
-First, an Enrollment Letter is sent out to providers if their patient enrolls in the program.
-Secondly, a Referral Letter is sent out to referring agencies/providers to provide an update on the status of the referral.
-Lastly, a Feedback Form is sent out quarterly to providers to give an update on assessments completed and education given.
+An Enrollment Letter is sent to primary care providers if their patient enrolls in the Home Visiting program A Referral Letter is sent to referring agencies to provide an update on the status of the referral A Quarterly Feedback Form is sent to primary care providers to provide updates on assessments and education given

 Home Visiting can benefit families